-Approximately 80% of our net sales for the year ended December 31, 2018 were generated outside the United States, exposing our business to risks associated with foreign operations.
+Approximately 79% of our net sales for the year ended December 31, 2019 were generated outside the United States, exposing our business to risks associated with foreign operations.
 For example, a foreign government may impose trade or foreign exchange restrictions or increased tariffs, or otherwise limit or restrict our ability to import products into a country, any of which could negatively impact our operations.
 We are also exposed to risks associated with foreign currency fluctuations.
 For instance, purchases from suppliers are generally made in U.S. dollars while sales to Members are generally made in local currencies.
 Accordingly, strengthening of the U.S. dollar versus a foreign currency could have a negative impact on us.
 Although we engage in transactions to protect against risks associated with foreign currency fluctuations, we cannot be certain any hedging activity will effectively reduce our exchange rate exposure.
 Additionally, we may be negatively impacted by conflicts with or disruptions caused or faced by our third-party importers, as well as conflicts between such importers and local governments or regulating agencies.
 Our operations in some markets also may be adversely affected by political, economic and social instability in foreign countries, as well as due to economic tensions between governments, the implementation of new or increased tariffs and other changes in international trade policies, or any changes we make to our business in response to the foregoing.
-For example, tariffs enacted by the United States or other foreign governments, such as China or Mexico, on our products, along with any price increases we implemented or may implement in the future, may have an adverse impact on future sales if such tariffs remain in place, particularly if the Company deems it necessary to increase product prices.
+For example, tariffs enacted by the United States or other foreign governments, such as China or Mexico, that apply to our products or the ingredients we use in our products, along with any price increases we implemented or may implement in the future, may have an adverse impact on future sales if such tariffs remain in place, particularly if the Company deems it necessary to increase product prices.
 Our operations, both domestically and internationally, could also be affected by laws and regulations related to immigration.
-For example, current and future tightening of U.S. immigration
+For example, current and future tightening of U.S. immigration controls may adversely affect the residence status of non-U.S. employees in our U.S. locations or our ability to hire new non-U.S. employees in such locations and may adversely affect the ability of non-U.S. Members from entering the United States.
+The outbreak of a viral or other infection in one or more regions in which we operate could also adversely affect our business, such as the COVID-19 pandemic, which has adversely affected our operations across all six of our regions.
+As we continue to focus on expanding our existing international operations, these and other risks associated with international operations may increase, which could harm our financial condition and operating results.